applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+When and where will the conference be held?

+- The online marketing conference will be held from July 10 to July 11 at the Knigsgate Conference Center.

 you have the wrong information.
 The special event, a meet-and-greet, is planned for after The Blossom's show. do you want more details about it?

 - The picnic will be held on August 23rd, and the first event, Coctails and Catch-Up" will start at 11 a.m